oracle-samples/clara-rules/README.md

 These are good cases for a rules approach.
 Instead of adding and updating functions for new business logic, we express logic independently of rules that run against a working memory of our data.
 We can reason about units of logic independently and apply updates without cascading changes.

 ## Example
-Here's a simple example.
+Here we look at a simple example using Clara to simplify business logic.
+Readers familiar with existing rules engines like Jess or Drools may be interested in the more involved [sensors example](https://github.com/rbrush/clara-examples/blob/master/src/clara/examples/sensors.clj).

 Imagine a retail setting where discounts and promotions come and go based on arbitrary criteria.
 We might have a special where anyone who buys a gizmo gets a free lunch, and express it simply:

 ```clj
 (defrule free-lunch-with-gizmo